 Top 10 Activities for Millennials in Aspen

 3. Visit the Aspen Art Museum.
-Aspen Art Museum’s new 30,000 square foot building designed by Prtizker-prize winning architect Shigeru Ban is a non-collecting institution with the newest, most important evolutions in programs, immersive activities, and art installations.
+Aspen Art Museum’s 30,000 square foot building designed by Prtizker-prize winning architect Shigeru Ban is a non-collecting institution with the newest, most important evolutions in programs, immersive activities, and art installations.
 Admission to the museum is always free.
 The Aspen Art Museum also screens films for free on the rooftop throughout the summer with free popcorn and drinks for purchase at So Café.

 4. Enjoy a picnic outside of the Benedict Music Tent at the Aspen Music Festival & School.
 A day in the life of a millennial in Aspen on a summer Sunday most always involves some outdoor recreation, al fresco dining and an afternoon outside the Benedict Music Tent.
 While you can purchase tickets for the Sunday Aspen Music Festival & School performances, there is nothing better than grabbing a blanket and setting up a picnic with cheese and wine to enjoy the music outside on the lawn.